 Unlike the impression given by both British and American media, there is more than one Irish accent.
 Researchers have found, in fact, that there's a different accent for roughly every five miles you travel — that's a slightly different accent for every single town on the island, though naturally, only locals will be able to hear the finer differences.

 The dialect is properly known as Irish English or Hiberno-English.
 The English language has been firmly entrenched in Ireland since the mid-19th Century, but, as with Scotland and Wales, Irish English retains some grammatical features from the Irish languagenote , as well as a couple of archaic British odditiesnote .
 Irish English is also almost entirely rhotic, except for some Dublin accents.
-For reference, here is a video showcasing the variety of Irish accents found in the Republic of Ireland and Northern Island/Ulster.
+For reference, here is a video showcasing the variety of Irish accents found in Ireland.

 Accents and examples:

 Stereotype: Old, wisened, salt-of-the-earth grannies and granddads; street traders, especially from Moore Street, a shopping street in the inner city; criminals and gang-members.
 Basically, the Dublin version of Cockney and its associated stereotypes.